NMillard/learnings/azure-fundamentals.md

 ### Azure virtual network

+Enables you to create private networks in the cloud, giving full control over IP addresses, DNS servers, security rules, and traffic flows.

 Logically isolated network on Azure.
 Allows secure communication between Azure resources on the network.
 Virtual networks are scoped to a single region, but can be connected with other regions thru network peering.